-- A re-orientation packet and training was developed by the Office of Student Life to assist all students in learning the new protocols.
+- A re-orientation packet and training were developed by the Office of Student Life to assist all students in learning the new protocols.

-- The College has hired additional facility staff to increase the cleaning of all common spaces to twice a day (door handles, bathrooms, etc).
+- The College continues to hire additional facilities staff to perform all elements of our campus cleaning protocols including sanitation of all common spaces twice a day.